ferrucci-franco/from_galileo_to_arduino/README.md

 ## Python Code Installation
 To set up the necessary environment for running the provided Python code, follow the instructions below.
 This guide will walk you through creating an Anaconda environment called `galileo_to_arduino` and installing all the required libraries.
 ### Step 1: Install Anaconda
 If you do not have Anaconda installed, you can download and install it from [the official Anaconda website](https://www.anaconda.com/products/distribution).
+If you don't have that much room in you hard drive, try Miniconda instead [(see link here)](https://docs.anaconda.com/miniconda/)
 ### Step 2: Create a New Environment
 Open the Anaconda prompt and execute the following commands to create a new environment called `galileo_to_arduino`:
 ```